MicrosoftDocs/minecraft-creator/creator/Documents/LearningJourneyGuide.md

 ---
 author: JimSeaman42
 ms.author: mikeam
-title: Creations Hub
+title: Creation Journey
 description: "A guided path through the creations documentation" ms.service: minecraft-bedrock-edition
 ---

-# Creations Hub
+# Creation Journey

 As a creator, everything you put into Minecraft: Bedrock Edition is by default a creation: From the creatures and characters your players will meet to the very game world in which they are playing, creations are the main attraction of the player experience.